-The climate in Delchevo municipality is Eastern European with modified pluviometer regime.
-According to meteorological data in Delchevo the average annual air temperature is 10.7 ° C with an absolute minimum of -26.7 ° C and an absolute maximum of 37 ° C, while in the mountains the average annual temperature drops to 3.5 ° C. The hottest month is August with an average temperature of 21.6 ° C, while the coldest month is January with an average temperature of 0.1 ° C.
+The climate in the municipality of Delchevo is Eastern European with a modified pluviometer regime.
+According to the meteorological data in Delchevo, the average annual air temperature is 10.7 ° C with an absolute minimum of -26.7 ° C and an absolute maximum of 37 ° C, while in the mountains the average annual temperature drops to 3.5 ° C. The warmest month is August with an average temperature of 21.6 ° С, while the coldest months are January with an average temperature of 0,1 ° С

-The cloudiness and fog is not great, so the year is dominated by sunny and clear days.
-The average number of rainy days during the year is 71, the average annual amount of precipitation is 548 mm.
-Precipitation, although relatively low, is favorable during the vegetation period (April & #8211; September) and is over 50% of total annual rainfall.
+The clouds and fog are not great, so the year is dominated by sunny and clear days.
+The average number of rainy days during the year is 71, the average annual rainfall is 548 mm.
+Although the precipitation is relatively low, their schedule in the vegetation period (April – September) is favorable and is over 50% of the total annual precipitation.

 The vegetation period with a temperature above 10 ° C lasts 191 days during the year.

-The relief in the municipality of Delchevo is complex and created by tectonic movements and is represented by 4 relief forms which differ in age, altitude, geological composition, hydrological conditions, vegetation and different soils.
-Mostly hilly & #8211; mountainous and lowland parts are mainly distributed along the river Bregalnica.
+The relief in the municipality of Delchevo is complex and is created by tectonic movements and is represented by 4 relief forms that differ in age, altitude, geological composition, hydrological conditions, vegetation and different soils.
+It is mostly hilly – mountainous, and the lowland parts are mainly distributed along the river Bregalnica.

-The relief in the municipality is with the following structure: Lowland 600 – 750 meters (along the river Bregalnica and the lower flows of its tributaries), Ridsko & #8211; mountain 750 – 900 meters (east and northeast of the municipality) and Mountains above 900 meters (west of the river Bregalnica, the mountains Obozna and Golak).
+The relief in the municipality has the following structure: Lowland 600 – 750 meters (along the river Bregalnica and the lower reaches of its tributaries), Ridski – mountain 750 – 900 meters (eastern and northeastern part of the municipality) and Mountain over 900 meters (west of river Bregalnica, mountains Obozna and Golak).

-Based on agro-production capabilities, soils are grouped into 7 solvent classes, from alluvial, emulsion, deluvial, and soluble.
+Based on the agricultural production capabilities, the soils are grouped in 7 creditworthiness classes, from alluvial, resinous, deluvial and leached.

-A soil test was conducted at all major and significant sites in the municipality of Delchevo to test their acidity and basicity (0-30 cm and 30-60 cm depth).
+A soil test was performed on all major and significant sites in the municipality of Delchevo to examine their acidity and basicity (depth of 0-30 cm and 30-60 cm).

 The main water artery of the municipality of Delchevo is the river Bregalnica, which is the largest tributary of the river Vardar.
-The right tributaries of the river Bregalnica are: Zhelevica, Dashtica, Repnica, Grastica, Zvegor River and Gabrovcica.
-Left tributaries are: Loshana, Petrasevets and Ciflichka River.
-The total area of the Bregalnica Watershed is 742.5 km2, with an average catchment height of 1000 m.
-The mean annual flow rate at Razlovci is 6.3 m3 / s.
-The total annual average flow of Bregalnica on the profile "Kalimanci" is 264 million 000 m3.
+Right tributaries of the river Bregalnica are: Zhelevica, Dashtica, Repnica, Grastica, Zvegorska Reka and Gabrovcica.
+Left tributaries are: Loshana, Petrashevec and Chiflicka river.
+The total area of the Bregalnica river basin is 742.5 km2, with an average altitude of the basin of 1000 m.
+The average annual flow rate in Razlovci is 6.3 m3 / s.
+The total annual average flow of Bregalnica on the profile "Kalimanci" is 264,000,000 m3.

-An important potential hydrographic facility in the municipality is the Loshana dam, with a volume of 1,400,000 m3 of water, near the village of Razlovci, which is in its final phase and will begin filling this year.
-This accumulation will mainly be used for complete solution of the water supply problem in the municipality of Delchevo, and partly for irrigation of the Delchevo field (300 ha).
+An important potential hydrographic facility in the municipality is the Losana dam, with a volume of 1,400,000 m3 of water, near the village of Razlovci, which is in its final phase and its filling will begin this year.
+This accumulation will be mainly used for complete solution of the water supply problem in the municipality of Delchevo, and partly for irrigation of the Delchevo field (300 ha).

-Another significant hydrographic facility constructed in the municipality is the Petrasevac reservoir with a volume of 180,000 m3 of water, which is used for irrigation of arable areas downstream of the dam.
+Another important hydrographic facility built in the municipality is the Petrashevec Reservoir with a volume of 180,000 m3 of water, which is used for irrigation of arable land downstream of the Dam.

-Important deposits of metallic, non-metallic and energy mineral resources have been identified on the territory of the Municipality of Delchevo as an important potential for the development of the municipality.
+On the territory of the municipality of Delchevo, significant deposits of metallic, non-metallic and energy mineral raw materials have been identified, as a significant potential for the development of the municipality.

-• Coal deposits located in Delchevo – Pehchevo basin, with a total area of about 100 km2, third in importance in the Republic of Macedonia.
-Total reserves are set at about 46 million tonnes of coal.
+• Coal deposits, located in Delchevo – Pehchevo Basin, with a total area of about 100 km2, third in importance in the Republic of Macedonia.
+The total reserves are set at around 46 000 000 t of coal.

-• In the Bregalnica riverbed there are about 90 000 000 m3 of golden sandy and gravel alluvium.
-Presumed presence of 13.5 –36 t gold.
+• In the bed of the river Bregalnica there is about 90 000 000 m3 of golden alluvium from sand and gravel.
+The presence of 13.5 –36 t gold is assumed.

-• Natural roasted clay, with reserves of over 10 million tonnes, and of significant commercial value include granites, limestones and diabase.
+• Naturally baked clay, with proven reserves of over 10 million tons, and of significant commercial value are granites, limestones and diabases.

-• Geothermal energy – in the Stamer – Zvegor coal bearing studies has identified a mean geothermal gradient of 6.5 ° C / 100 m, indicating that the increase in temperature in the direction of depth is faster than usual.
+• Geothermal energy – during the tests on the coal bearing "Stammer – Zvegor", a medium geothermal gradient of 6.5 ° C / 100 m was determined, which indicates that the increase in temperature in the direction of depth is faster than usual.

-Forests in the municipality of Delchevo cover an area of 27,899 hectares or 48% of the total territory of the municipality.
-The oak forest is the most represented in the structure of the forests, then the pine forest and finally the beech forest with the lowest percentage.
-Forests are rich in various medicinal herbs, berries and herbs.
+The forests in the municipality of Delchevo cover an area of 27,899 hectares or 48% of the total territory of the municipality.
+In the structure of the forests the most represented is the oak forest, then the pine and finally with the lowest percentage the beech forest.
+Forests are rich in various medicinal herbs, berries and plants.

-In terms of ownership: 49% of the forests in the municipality of Delchevo are private, and 51% are state owned.
+Regarding the ownership: 49% from the forests in the municipality of Delchevo are private, and 51% are state-owned.

-Forests in the municipality of Delchevo are deficient in timber, ie. the needs for a particular household tree are greater than the established annual cut-off date.
+The forests in the municipality of Delchevo are deficient with wood mass, ie. the needs for a certain tree of the households are greater than the determined annual cutting edge.

-Agricultural land occupies 46% of the total area of Delcevo municipality.
-According to its geographical-topographic position, favorable climate-soil conditions, available pastures and meadows, the municipality has prerequisites for the development of orchards and livestock breeding.
+The agricultural land covers 46% of the total area of the municipality of Delchevo.
+According to its geographical-topographic position, favorable climatic-soil conditions, available pastures and meadows, the municipality has preconditions for the development of fruit growing and animal husbandry.
 Agricultural land 10,089 ha

 Pastures 3,408 ha

-Arable land (state owned) 683 ha.
-Structure of sowing areas
+Arable agricultural land (state ownership) 683 ha.
+Structure of sown areas